mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ## How does generate-trust-stores work?

-This script automatically generates a Key Store and Trust Store, which are typically used with Java apps to securely store TLS certificates.
+This script generates a Key Store and Trust Store, which are typically used with Java apps to securely store TLS certificates.
 If they don't already exist, the Key Store, Trust Store, and public cert / CA will be generated to the specified paths.

 Optionally the Key Store password can be stored in AWS Secrets Manager.
 The script writes the KMS-encrypted password for the Key Store to `stdout`.